Foxnolds/MBProgressHUD-OSX/README.md

 ## Requirements

-MBProgressHUD works on any iOS version and is compatible with both ARC and non-ARC projects.
+MBProgressHUD works on any iOS or OS X version and is compatible with both ARC and non-ARC projects.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 ### iOS
 * Foundation.framework